-Born and raised in Johannesburg, South Africa, Professor Saloojee previously taught at the University of Minnesota’s College of Design, where he has been Associate Professor of Architecture with affiliate faculty status in Landscape Architecture and Religious Studies.
+Born and raised in Johannesburg, South Africa, Professor Saloojee previously taught at the University of Minnesota’s College of Design, where he was an Associate Professor of Architecture with affiliate faculty status in Landscape Architecture and Religious Studies.
 Before moving to Minnesota in 2005, he studied, taught and practiced architecture here in Ottawa, receiving his B.Arch and Post-professional M.Arch (Theory and Culture) from Carleton University.
-Currently, he is completing his PhD at the Bartlett School of Architecture, at University College London) under the supervision of Dr. J. K. Birksted and Dr. Iain Borden.
+He completed his PhD at the Bartlett School of Architecture (University College London) under the supervision of Dr. J. K. Birksted and Dr. Iain Borden.

-Professor Saloojee teaches courses in architectural design, urbanism and history that orbit around themes of infrastructure, post-coloniality, and alternative urban and landscape futures.
+Professor Saloojee teaches courses in architectural design, urbanism and history that explore themes and questions of infrastructure, post-coloniality, and alternative urban and landscape futures.
 Recent studios have focused on future scenarios for the Great Lakes (“Adapative Archipelagos”), on water and equity in Istanbul, and on labour, grounding and the mining landscapes of Johannesburg.
-His research and academic interests include a focus on politically contested terrains, as well as on ideas of resiliency and adaptive infrastructures and landscapes through the intersection of architecture, landscape and cultural geographies.
+His research and academic interests include a focus on politically contested terrains, ideas of resiliency and adaptation in infrastructure and landscapes through the crossings of architecture, landscape and cultural geographies.
 He is currently working on a project called “The Incommensurate Archive,” an outcome of his doctoral work that explored the issue of the archival gap in South Africa’s colonial past and post-colonial present.